-One of the "berry best" foods to eat lots of — breakfast, lunch, dinner and snacks too — is fresh berries.
+One of the "berry best" foods to eat a lot of is fresh berries.

-They're not only delicious but berries are also incredibly nutritious.
-Just a cup of strawberries, raspberries, blackberries or blueberries is rich in disease-fighting antioxidants and also contain vitamin C, calcium, magnesium and folate.
+They're not only delicious, but also incredibly nutritious.
+Just a cup of strawberries, raspberries, blackberries, or blueberries is rich in disease-fighting antioxidants and also contains vitamin C, calcium, magnesium and folate.

 Berries spoil quickly so don't buy more than the whole family will eat in a day or so.
-Look for berries that are plump, firm and brightly-colored; keep them in the refrigerator, uncovered; and don't rinse till just before eating, since dampness encourages spoiling.
+Look for berries that are plump, firm, and brightly-colored; keep them in the refrigerator, uncovered; and don't rinse 'til just before eating, since dampness encourages spoiling.